 Attorney fees are of course going to be something you think about when looking for a lawyer.
 Keep in mind, however, that discounted products may not work as well as the original, and the same goes for attorneys.
 My rates may be a little higher than some others, but I have decades of experience in the field of bankruptcy law and know how to make those laws work best for you.
 You want an expert on your case – especially when dealing with something as life altering as bankruptcy – and this is not the part of your budget you want to be cutting corners on!

 To my clients, I offer a deal of $0 down for my Chapter 13 attorney fees.
-Just pay the $310 court filing fee and a $8.95 credit counseling fee, and I will get you under the protection of bankruptcy.
+Just pay the $350 to cover the court filing fee, credit reports and credit counseling session, and I will get you under the protection of bankruptcy.
 I extend this deal to any client that has not repeatedly filed a number bankruptcy claims.

 There are just a couple other small fees to consider relating to filing bankruptcy.
 There is a $12,95 fee to take a second online course after your case is filed and in my office I charge $50 to assist my clients with completing and filing their reaffirmation agreements.